 We begin by ensuring we have a clear understanding of the security requirements of each individual Task Order as well as the general security requirements of the contract.
 For our work with the Department of Defense we utilize contractual guidance from the Form DD Form 254, Contract Security Classification Specification, where we obtain information about the highest level of classification of the work to be performed, location(s) of where the work will be performed, access requirements and security guidance/information.
 We understand that individual Task Orders may include DD Form 254, if required.
 Protection of classified information is our top priority.

-Working with the Contracting Officer’s Representative (COR) or Security Manager, we will identify the appropriate position description for each of our employees who will work on the effort, to include the appropriate level of any unique technical skills, certifications – and of course, security clearance eligibility.
-The clearance eligibility is determined by the need to know, the nature of the work to be performed, the access the position requires to classified information and material, and the overall level of risk to national security if not properly safeguarded.

 The government interfaces with our PM for all personnel management issues — performance, shortfalls in staffing, replacements (temporary for absences, new hires for vacancies).
 Our PM works in the AveningTech portal to resolve employee issues regarding benefits, training, and labor laws.
 The HR department is part of our PMO.
 The PM will be interacting with the PMO.
 The PM will engage our recruiters to fill open positions rapidly when necessary.
 Our HR and recruiting teams use an online tool and our applicant tracking system (CATS) to organize and streamline our recruiting process and help to evaluate, screen, and schedule interviews with our PM and leads.
 Our PM will work with our Facility Security Officer (FSO), who uses Security Control (Sec-Con), a security management tool, to manage notifications, scheduling, submission, and management of the security clearances across our contracts, ensuring 100% compliance with security requirements.

 Sec-Con offers built-in workflows to automate and track annual training/briefings, classified visits, foreign travel, new hire on-boarding, terminations, new contract awards, clearance upgrades/downgrades, and Incident reporting.
 Sec-Con provides AveningTech employees with a secure self-service portal in order to quickly and privately report insider threats and respond to action items through direct email notifications.
 Sec-Con employs a layered system of security mechanisms to provide the highest level of protection for data, including end-to-end encryption, two-factor authentication, and full audit of every user interaction with the system.
 Independent security assessments are routinely conducted against the Sec-Con software to make sure it is defending against evolving security risks.
 We have invested in these management tools and processes to eliminate manual, time consuming, and costly tasks.
 These tools and processes also allow us to optimize our personnel more efficiently, enabling better projections, and define business processes — all benefits that Government will derive from hiring AveningTech.